aldor007/mort/README.md

 ## Debian and Ubuntu

-We will provide Debian package when we will be completely stable ;)
+I will provide Debian package when we will be completely stable ;)

 ## Docker
 Pull docker image